 “O son of Pavan!
 You are the remover of miseries and the embodiment of auspiciousness.
 Please reside in my heart, O King of gods, with Rama, Lakshmana, and Sita.”

 Notes: Hanuman, out of his limitless grace, has stayed on Earth to guide individual souls towards Rama.
-All Rama devotees, including some of the biggest bhakti saints ever born, have been dependent on Hanuman’s grace for reaching Rama.
-This explains why Hanuman can be called the ultimate guru for everyone who has or will, in the future, get to utter even a single name of Rama.
-Though Hanuman’s worship can provide mystical powers as well as immeasurable riches, true bhakti lies in his selfless (nishkama) remembrance.
+All Rama devotees, including some of the biggest bhakti saints ever born, have depended on Hanuman’s grace for reaching Rama.
+This explains why Hanuman can be called the ultimate guru for every soul who has uttered even a single name of Rama.
+Though Hanuman’s worship can provide mystical powers as well as immeasurable riches, true bhakti, for us, lies in remembering Hanuman selflessly.
 Only then can we expect him to reside in our hearts with Sita-Rama and Lakshmana.